National Gallery of Victoria: As a "National Gallery"

 When plans for the construction of the National Gallery of Australia in Canberra became firmly established in the 1960s, Australia's state galleries removed the word "national" from their names (for example, the National Gallery of New South Wales in Sydney became the Art Gallery of New South Wales).
 This naming convention dated back to the 19th century when Australia's colonies were self-governing political entities and had yet to federate.
 Only the NGV has retained "national" in its name.
 This has proven to be somewhat contentious, given that the NGV is technically not a national gallery, and occasionally there have been calls for it to follow the example of the other state galleries.
-According to former Victorian Premier Steve Bracks, "We won't be renaming the National Gallery of Victoria.
-It has a great tradition.
-It is the biggest and best gallery in the country and it's one of the biggest and best in the world."

 Withdrawal of Chloé

 In May 1883, when the National Gallery of Victoria opened on a Sunday for the first time, a public debate erupted over the propriety of displaying a female nude portrait on the Sabbath.
 The painting in question, French artist Jules Joseph Lefebvre's Chloé (1875), had been loaned to the gallery that month, and was "cautiously displayed in a dim corner".
 Nonetheless, Chloé became "Melbourne's femme fatale", and after three weeks of scandal, was withdrawn and hidden from the public.
-It eventually found a home at Melbourne's Young and Jackson Hotel.
+It eventually found a permanent home at Melbourne's Young and Jackson Hotel, down the road from the NGV on Swanston Street.